-However, the desire for confidentiality does not override the need for the head teacher and Governing Body to quality-assure the operation and effectiveness of the appraisal system.
-The head teacher or appropriate colleague might, for example, review all teachers' objectives and written appraisal records personally - to check consistency of approach and expectation between different appraisers.
+However, the desire for confidentiality does not override the need for the head teacher and Governing Body to quality-assure the operation and effectiveness of the Performance Management system.
+The head teacher or appropriate colleague might, for example, review all teachers' objectives and written Performance Management records personally - to check consistency of approach and expectation between different Performance Managers.
 The head teacher might also wish to be aware of any pay recommendations that have been made.